Monetizing your live streams

-This guide will focus on how you can monetize your live streams and how to get the best out of the content you are producing, depending on your niche and product.
+This guide will focus on how you can monetize your live streams and how to make the most out of the content you produce, depending on your niche.

 The Basics of Monetization

 Despite the fact that the internet is riddled with live streams and videos, the market for premium live content continues to grow.
 With the democratization of new distribution models, more and more content producers are able to broadcast their live streams to wider audiences.

 That being said, this field is highly competitive due to the fact that just about anyone can build a live stream website.
 Moreover, it could be done within a reasonable budget and without too much prior technical experience.